chinuy/CSCE633/README.md

 # CSCE633
-CSCE633 class project -- Lighten the Face Forgery Detection Network by using MobileNet
+CSCE633 class project -- Lighten the Face Forgery Detection Network by using MobileNetdddd